swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. tip:: Check :ref:`consent` for more details.

 .. warning:: The patient should be entered in the database within 7 days after transplantation (5 working days).
+The minimal entry should containt: name, first name, date of birth and consent status with date.

 The following fields are common between **Patient Enrollment** and **Patient Registration**: